gamercade-io/gamercade_site/docs/api-reference/input.md

 `released` returns 1 if the button was just released this frame, otherwize 0.

 `held` returns 1 if the button is held down, or 0 if the button is not pressed.

+If passed in player id is invalid, these functions will return a value of `-1`.

 ```rust title="Binary Input Api"
 // Face Buttons